HarshitSri-Analog/Two-Stage-Miller-Compensated-OTA/README.md

 The output stage is designed for efficiency, ensuring power consumption remains below the specified threshold.

+***Explaination:** The OTA (Operational Transconductance Amplifier) described in this design comprises two distinct stages.
+The first stage is a single-ended differential amplifier, commonly referred to as the 5-transistor differential amplifier.
+This stage is designed to provide high gain, increased input impedance, and improved noise rejection.
+The second stage is a simple common-source amplifier with a PMOS active load.
+This configuration is optimized to drive resistive loads effectively while enhancing the output swing of the OTA.
+Each of these stages has been discussed in detail in our prior [repository]().*

 ### Miller Compensation Integration
 Miller compensation is implemented by introducing a compensation capacitor between the first stage's output and the second stage's input.
 This integration allows:
 - **Pole Splitting**: The dominant pole is lowered to stabilize the amplifier while pushing higher frequency poles away from the unity-gain bandwidth.